zhuzhengyang/go-forceexport/README.md

 This library is most useful for development and hack projects.
-For example, you might use it to track down why the standard library isn't behaving as you expect, or you might use it to try out a standard library function to see if it works.
+For example, you might use it to track down why the standard library isn't behaving as you expect, or you might use it to try out a standard library function to see if it works, then later factor the code to be less fragile.
 You could also try using it in production; just make sure you're aware of the risks.

 There are lots of things to watch out for and ways to shoot yourself in the foot: